-DfE group funding: This fund has arisen from capital funding received from the ESFA as part of the Department for Education's free schools programme.
+Other ESFA capital funding: This fund has arisen from capital funding received from the ESFA as part of the Department for Education's free schools programme.
 The capital grant provides funding for the Trust to purchase ICT and Furniture, Fixtures and Equipment (FFE) as Pinner High School grows to capacity.